shader-slang/shader-slang.github.io/community/index.md

 Submissions to a repository by a change contributor who is not a Slang committer require two committers to approve the submission.
 If the author of the pull request is already a committer, then only one other committer is needed to review.

-If you think you might be ready to be a committer, ask one of the reviewers of your pull request or another committer familiar with your work to see if they will nominate you.
-They will discuss that in #slang-committers discord — two others in that will need to second the nomination.
-See [how to become a committer here](/community/become-a-committer).

 #### Owner

 Every file in the Slang repository has a list of owners.
 An owner of a directory has right to approve pull requests touching the directory.
 A pull request is considered approved only when at least two owners for each directory changed by the pull request have approved the pull request.
 If you are a committer and think you’re ready to become an owner of a directory, put up a PR to the relevant OWNERs and get two owners to review it.
 In face of conflict between owner, owner need to reach consensus amongst themselves.